wunderfeyd/tippse/doc/index.md

 * Syntax

-  tippse <files>
+  tippse <--state|-s statefile> <files...>

   The files given at the command line are opened at startup.
+If `--state` or `-s` is mentioned then the editor will restore the documents and windows on load from the state file and save these things during exit to the same state file.

 * Usage